d-sargent/platypi/README.md

 * Lynne Yun [Website](http://www.lynneyun.com)
 * Gen Ramirez [Website](https://genramirez.com)

-Critical and timely advice on serif design provided by:
+Some timely advice on serif design was provided by:

 * David Jonathan Ross [Website](https://djr.com)

-Additional design advice post Type West provided by:
+Additional design advice was provided by:

 * Troy Leinster [Website](https://www.leinstertype.com)

-This project is dedicated to the memory of Donald Welch who sparked my passion for typography many years ago.
-A shame you never got to see it finished; I think you would have approved.
+This project is dedicated to the memory of Donald Welch.
+A shame you never got to see it finished; you would have approved.

 ## Building